Thursday 30 April 2009

 We arrived to Na Trang again early in the day.
 Unfortunately we did not book a hotel in advance so we spent part of the morning looking at rooms in various hotels.
 I have to say that I was no impressed with the rooms in any of the hotels.
 I guess the hotels thought that eventually people had to pick a place to stay because all of the really nice hotels were either booked or way out of our "young backpacker's" budget.
 We ended up getting a great deal at an empty hotel that was right on the beach.
 Pure luck!

 We spent our time in Na Trang on the beach and taking lots of scooter rides.
 There are lots of small islands that you can do daily tours of, but they left too early in the morning for our group of late nighters.
 We were quite happy with our scooter excursions.
 One day we drove through the mountains and into a small fishing village.
 On our ride, we ran into some cows just hanging out on the paved roads.
 It was sort of dangerous!
-When we got to
+When we got to the fishing village, we saw how impoverished the country really is.
+The interesting part was that all the people were smiling and so happy.
+The children were running dirty and skinny throughout the streets, just happy to be alive.
+Seeing things like that really put your life into prospective and you learn to be very thankful for all that you have.

 The last full day that we had in Na Trang, we spent in the mud baths.
 This was an amazing experience.
 The mud baths were in this small mountain.
 It was very difficult to find but well worth the trip.
 We soaked in mud and had mineral baths.
 There was also a huge heated swimming pool that had minerals in it, waterfalls, steam rooms, the works.
 All of us decided to get traditional Vietnamese massages.
 It last 45 minutes, and I thought it was the best massage I had ever had.
 The woman are so small that they actually do a "dance" on your back.
 There are poles that run along the ceiling that they hold onto while they jump on your back!
 I don't have any pictures from this part of the trip because it wasn't a place that I trusted having a camera because I knew it would get wet and muddy.
 Bad idea.